Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 - This season, the Bulls have an against-the-spread record of 5-3 in their eight games as an underdog of 5.5 points or more.

-- South Florida's games this year have eclipsed the over/under six times in 10 opportunities (60%).
+- South Florida's games this year have gone over the point total six times in 10 opportunities (60%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.